 2. Choose your tone (on a brand and individual level)

 Once again, you need to know your audience to figure out how you should talk to them.
-You need to also make sure that every moderator doesn’t post something out of character.
+You need to also make sure that moderators are consistent.
 Therefore, it’s a common practice among brands to create guidelines on the tone and style of their communication.
 It’s recommended to decide on these issues before you actually start communicating with the users and make sure that all members of the social media team follow the same rules.

 People feel better if they know you’re recognizing them as an individual with their own needs and opinions.
 By addressing the person with their name and addressing their specific problem, you’re building rapport.
 These personalized interactions show your users that you are taking the time to consider what they said and you’re giving them the full attention they need.